hernerd/GVSU-CIS350-HFCpp/docs/software_requirements_specification.md

    1. Bullets shall damage the player and enemy’s health if hit.
    1. Bullets shall not pass through obstacles.
 1. Power Ups
-   1. Powerups shall exist that changes the player’s or enemies’ stats.
+   1. Powerups shall exist that changes the player’s stats.

 # Non-Functional Requirements
 1. Infrastructure